danbev/learning-iot/doc/cortex-m.md

 as the alternative functions as AF3.

-Hmm, I think I've mix things up a little here with regards to the analog to digital converter and the touch sensing controller.
+Hmm, I think I've mixed things up a little here with regards to the analog to digital converter and the touch sensing controller.
 I was focusing on the sensing here and thinking that I'd be able to read the that value and convert it to a digital signal.
 But the touch sensor is more about having a sensor